opensafely-core/ehrql/docs/how-to/dummy-measures-data.md

 dataset in this way. ehrQL will use the measures definition to set up dummy data and generate matching patients.

-By default, 500 patients will be generated in a dummy measures output.
+By default, ten patients will be generated in a dummy measures output.
 If you need to increase this number, you can configure it in the measures definition with:

 ```
 measures.configure_dummy_data(population_size=1000)